-Private investment into Peru is also rising and becoming more broad-based now that Peru has obtained investment grade status (in 2008).
+Private investment into Peru is also rising and becoming more broad-based now that Peru has obtained investment grade status.
 However, the poverty afflicting more than half the population has been a source of political and social instability.
 The number of strikes and violent protests continues to rise.
-A 24-hour national strike was held in July 2008 to protest President Garcia’s economic policies.
-There were also demonstrations against the free-trade agreement with the US.

 Infrastructure: Infrastructure in Peru is poor both by regional and international standards.

 Tariffs and Customs: Tariffs are levied on certain imports.
 However, 48.5% of all imports enter the country duty-free and most non-tariff barriers to trade have been eliminated.